lithictech/moxpopuli/README.md

 Check out the Makefile,
 it has everything you will need.

-If it doesn't, it should be added to the Makefile 😬
+If it doesn't, we should add to the Makefile 😬

 ## Supported by